chvaldez10/Team-Design-Project/README.md

 ## Getting Started 🌟

-To install all packages, run the command `pip install -r requirements.txt` 💼
+To get started, install all the necessary packages by running `pip install -r requirements.txt` 💼

-Create an .env file with the following config:
+Please create a `.env` file with the following configuration:

 ```
 ROOT_FOLDER=